Image Inpainting via Iteratively Decoupled Probabilistic Modeling: Conclusion

 \section{Conclusion}

-We have proposed a new spatial diffusion model for large-hole image inpainting.
-Utilizing the proposed decoupled probabilistic modeling and spatial diffusion scheme, our method can assess the prediction accuracy and retain the pixels with the lowest uncertainty as hints for subsequent processing, yielding high-quality completion.
-The state-of-the-art results on multiple benchmarks demonstrate the effectiveness of our method.
+We have proposed a new pixel spread model for large-hole image inpainting.
+Utilizing the proposed iteratively decoupled probabilistic modeling, our method can assess the prediction accuracy and retain the pixels with the lowest uncertainty as hints for subsequent processing, yielding high-quality completion.
+Furthermore, our approach exhibits favorable inference efficiency, significantly surpassing that of prevalent denoising diffusion models.
+The state-of-the-art performance on multiple benchmarks demonstrate the effectiveness of our method.
+Additionally, our model has potential for extension to other tasks, such as text-to-image generation, which we will explore in the future.

-\textbf{Limitation analysis.} Despite the fact that our method can generate diverse content in missing areas, we observe it tends to deliver more changes in small details rather than in large structures.
-We will further improve the diversity of our generation.
-Besides, our method occasionally has trouble understanding objects when only a few hints are given.
-In the supplemental materials, we display a few failure cases.
+\textbf{Limitation analysis.} Our method shows a tendency to make more changes in small details rather than in large structures.
+We aim to improve the diversity of our generation in this regard.
+Additionally, our method sometimes struggles to understand objects when only a few hints are given, as illustrated by a few failure cases presented in the supplemental materials.

 { }

 \thesection{\Alph{section}} \thesubsection{\thesection.\arabic{subsection}} \thefigure{\Alph{section}.\arabic{figure}} \thetable{\Alph{section}.\arabic{table}}

 [ \begin{@twocolumnfalse}